chrismooredev/tarsum/README.md

     -l, --lower
             Emit lowercase file hashes

+    -s, --size
+            If provided once, emits each file's size in bytes.
+If provided twice or more, emits in a human readable form (2.5MiB)

     -V, --version
             Prints version information

 OPTIONS:
     -f, --format <format>
             Read the file as a specific file format.
-Overrides the target's extension.
+Overrides the target's extension

     -h, --hash <hash>
             Specify the hash algorithm [default: MD5]